stefanovic80/geompy/README.md

 **As this project is rapidly evolving, the current README file provides only a preliminary explanation of its functionality and operation.
 Hopefully, an accurate and comprehensive README file will be available soon.**

-There are already plenty of Python libraries and other software designed for scientific purposes.
-However, their complexity often makes them prohibitive for educational use.

-This project, mainly built on top of matplotlib and numpy, is a python library for fast geometric loci visualization.
-It is intended to provide high school students and their professors who deal with geometric locus drawings an opportunity to start over computer programming for scientific applications with Python.
+While there are numerous Python libraries and software tools available for scientific purposes, many of them can be quite complex and challenging for educational use.
+Our project, primarily built on top of matplotlib and numpy, presents a Python library designed specifically for fast and easy geometric loci visualization.
+It offers a unique approach, aiming to empower high school students and their educators who work with geometric locus drawings.

+Unlike traditional educational software like GeoGebra, which often operates as a standalone application, our project is a Python library.
+This distinct concept not only assists students in understanding mathematical concepts but also introduces them to computer programming with Python, fostering a valuable combination of mathematical and programming skills.

 # Installation and start up